tam17aki/deep_divergence_practice/clustering/gaussian/README.md

 2. Run `training.py`.
 It performs model training.

 3. Run `inference.py`.
-It performs inference using trained model.
+It performs inference (prediction) using trained model.

 You can change loss type and miner type by editing `config.yaml`.

+4. Run `entropic_clustering.py`.
+It performs training and prediction of the method proposed by "Davis & Dhillon" [1].

+## Reference
+[1] Jason V. Davis and Inderjit Dhillon, "Differential entropic
+    clustering of multivariate Gaussians," In Advances in Neural Information Processing Systems (NIPS), 2006.